-Gambling is one of the most common addictions but can be difficult to overcome because it affects many parts of a person’s life.
-It is important for people struggling with this addiction to seek help.
-In this article, you will find information about the process of overcoming gambling addiction, including recognizing when it happens and what to do next.
+Gambling is one of the most common addictions but can be challenging to overcome because it affects many parts of a person’s life.
+It is vital for people struggling with this addiction to seek help.
+Here, you will find information about the process of overcoming gambling disorder, including recognising when it happens and what to do next.

 Gambling addiction is an impulse control disorder characterized by pathological gambling, which can lead to significant social and personal problems.
 Pathological gambling (PG) is the most common form of addictive behaviour in the United Kingdom.
 The National Council on Problem Gambling reports that the majority of pathological gamblers are male, with an average age of 40 years old.
 PG is more common in men than women.